trip5/yoradio-docs/README.md

 Current version online [here](https://trip5.github.io/yoradio-docs/docs/myoptions-generator.html).

-Still very much a work-in-progress.
-Dynamic HTML with Javascript can be pretty tricky.
+Mostly complete I think but dynamic HTML with Javascript can be pretty tricky.

 Tentatively named version 0.90 but... we'll see.

 As of now, I think I've got the dynamic part handled.
 It seems to load board profiles from URL as well.

-Exporting might be still be an issue, especially with some of ESP32-S3s "hidden pins," like the GPIOs that control onboard LEDs or RGBs and do not have exposed pins.
+Exporting should mostly work but there may be some issues with some of ESP32-S3s "hidden pins," like the GPIOs that control onboard LEDs or RGBs and do not have exposed pins.

 ### The to-do list:

-* Zoom on Board Pinout image (errr... it was supposed to fit inside the section but I think CSS might be disobeyed)
-* Add some more ESP32 and ESP32-S3 and ESP32-C3 boards
+* Add some more ESP32 and ESP32-S3 and ESP32-C3 boards (especially the modules)
-* If you have a request for a particular board, leave a comment in issues here, not on `e2002`'s repo... preferably with images!
+_If you have a request for a particular board, leave a comment in issues here, not on `e2002`'s repo... preferably with images!_

 * Make a template folder for more boards so users can make their own

 * Probably more bugs to squash as I discover them

 ---